ServiCrucis/Licenses/README.md

 # Licenses
-Al the licenses that Militia Justitiae will ever use.
-Includes compatibility adaptations where needed for 3rd-party licenses.
+All the licenses that Militia Justiae uses for its projects.
+Includes compatibility licenses for interoperability with other licenses where applicable.